Tetraborane

 Tetraborane (systematically named arachno-tetraborane(10)) was the first boron hydride compound to be discovered.
 It was classified by Alfred Stock and Carl Massenez in 1912 and was first isolated by Stock.
 It has a relatively low boiling point at 18 °C and is a gas at room temperature.
-Tetraborane gas is foul smelling and toxic.
+Tetraborane gas is foul smelling, toxic and highly flammable.

 History

 The class of boranes was elucidated using X-ray diffraction analysis by Lipscomb et al. in the 1950s.
 The X-ray data indicated two-electron multicenter bonds.
 Later, analysis based on high-resolution X-ray data was performed to analyze the charge density.

 Structure

 Like other boron hydride clusters, the structure of tetraborane involves multicenter bonding, with hydrogen bridges or protonated double bonds.
 According to its formula, B_{4}H_{10}, it is classified as an arachno-cluster and has a butterfly geometry, which can be rationalized by Wade's rules.
 Each boron is sp^{3} hybridized, and “the configuration of the three hydrogens surrounding borons B1 and B3 is approximately trigonal and suggests approximately tetrahedral hybridization for these borons which would predict bond angles of 120°.”
 However, the boron arrangements can be classified as fragments of either the icosahedron or the octahedron because the bond angles are actually between 105° and 90°.

 The comparison of the diffraction data from X-ray diffraction and electron diffraction gave suspected bond lengths and angles: B1—B2 = 1.84 Å, B1—B3= 1.71 Å, B2—B1—B4= 98 ̊, B—H = 1.19 Å, B1—Hμ = 1.33 Å, B2—Hμ =1.43 Å.